radiantearth/stac-spec/overview.md

 then they'd have a root catalog that would link to a number of different collections.

 So in conclusion it's best to use collections for what you want user to find as starting point, and then catalogs are just for structuring and grouping the data.
+Future work includes a mechanism to actually search collection level data, hopefully in concert with other specifications.

 ## Catalog Overview